tiggerntatie/PhysicsLabs/Bridge/functionalSpecs.md

         * Forces are black if entire bridge is stationary; otherwise, they are red
 * Drag to make beams
     * Drag to/from node
-    * Drag to/from beam: insert node
+    * Drag to/from beam: insert node in beam
 * Click on beam or node to select
     * Delete selected beam
     * Delete selected node and its connecting beams